Dhaval26/NVO_OpenStack_Lab/README.md

 # NVO_OpenStack_Lab

+### Objective 1: Openstack Overview - Dhaval

+1. Explain the following components of OpenStack -
+    a.
+Nova
+    Nova component is for provisioning compute instances and supporting the creation of virtual machines, bare metal servers, and limited support of containers.

+    b.
+Swift
+    Swift is an object storage service that is similar to cloud storage like google drive or drop box.
+It is a standalone service for providing only object storage to end users     and not the setting up the infrastructure-as-a-service.

+    c.
+Cinder
+    Cinder is a block storage service that is similar to an external HDD.
+It provides volumes to Nova virtual machines, bare metal hosts, containers, and more.

+    d.
+Neutron
+    Neutron is a networking component of OpenStack and it provides network connectivity as a service between interface devices managed by other OpenStack services like Nova.

+    e.
+Glance
+    Glance is an image service of OpenStack where users can register, retrieve, and discover the images that they want to use with their VMs or Containers.

+    f.
+Keystone
+    Keystone is an identity service of OpenStack and it provides API client authentication, service discovery, and distributed multi-tenant authorization.
+It supports various       authentication services like LDAP, OAuth, OpenID Connect, SAML, etc.

+    g.
+Horizon
+    Horizon provides the dashboard or web-based UI for OpenStack services.

+2. What is the difference between Users and Roles?
+    Users are member/part of one or more projects whereas roles defines which actions users can perform.

+3. What is a hypervisor and which hypervisors are supported in OpenStack?
+    Hypervisor is a software that creates and runs virtual machines by separating a system’s operating system and resources from the hardware to allocate VMs.
+    Following hypervisors are supported in OpenStack:
+    •	KVM
+    •	LXC
+    •	QEMU
+    •	VMware ESX/ESXi
+    •	XenServer
+    •	Hyper-V
+    •	Ironic
+    •	UML
+    •	Virtuozzo

+4. Explain the meaning of ‘flavor’ in OpenStack.
+    Flavor is a combination of compute, memory, and storage capacity of nova computing instances.

+5. Create a new network of 64 IP addresses in the Network tab and enable DHCP for 32 of the IPs using either the GUI or the CLI.

+6. Create a router that connects this new network with the existing “public network” using either the GUI or the CLI.

+7. Start two instances with the Cirros image present that connects to the new network of 64 IPs using either the GUI or the CLI.

 ### Objective 2: Mukesh
   - The autoscale tool will first login into the servier via SSH, and monitor the CPU load at the interval of every 40 secs(evaluation_period).
   - Whenever the current load at the server is more than the predefined threshold value, the autoscale tool will create a new replica of monitored server.